Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Track.md

 > Stores the hardware id of the track object found in XTSProcessingUnit 1

-This property is read/write, but should only be written once during initialization and should not change during execution.
-It is used internally by Mover.ActivateTrack()
+This property is read/write, but should only be written once during initialization (handled by `.Cyclic()`) and should not change during execution.
+It is used internally by `Mover.ActivateTrack()`.

 By default during the initialization step all track OTCIDs are assigned automatically.